 I’m all about saving money on food every single month.
 Please use up what you already have in your kitchen.
 Only then, consider planning for some of these shelf-stable food staples.
 After all, there is no point in buying new food ingredients and wasting any more money or shelf space.

 If you do not want to use up our existing food staples, always consider donating the good food staples to your nearest soup kitchen.

 Save more by getting these food staples at a warehouse store

 You can save more money on food by shopping for the above food staples from Big box or warehouse stores like Costco, BJs, or Sam’s club.
-You need not have to have a membership to these warehouses if you visit them with your friend or a family or have their cash card which can be used for paying for the items in the store.
+You need not have to have a membership to these warehouses if you visit them with your friend or family or have a cash card that can be used for paying for the items in the store.